Negative SEO: What It Is And How To Stay Safe?

 Negative SEO is unethical and may be illegal in some circumstances.

 It is also known to be ineffectual.
-Because search engines are becoming more adept at identifying—and ignoring—negative SEO efforts.
+Search engines are becoming more adept at identifying and ignoring negative SEO efforts.

-For years, Google representatives have recommended webmasters to disregard threats and assaults.
+For years, Google representatives have advised webmasters to disregard threats and attacks.
 Instead, focus on improving their website.

 So, if you see a drop in keyword ranks or organic traffic, it’s doubtful that bad SEO is the cause.

-Nevertheless, many marketers feel assaults can affect a company’s rankings and image.
+Nevertheless, many marketers believe that assaults can negatively impact a company’s rankings and image.
 So you should understand the various varieties and how to cope with them.

 Types of Negative SEO & How to Stay Safe!